Indoor Soccer Registration

 5) Registration Fees as indicated

-All fees can be paid by cash, credit or cheque (there is a processing fee for returned cheques).
+All fees can be paid by cash, credit or debit.

 Memberships can be pre-purchased at http://efcl.org/membership – proof of payment is required.
 Membership will also be on sale at the Payment Session.

 Each family must sign up for one volunteer commitment.
-Volunteer commitments stay with the community in which you registered, even if transferred.
 You are not obligated to do a volunteer commitment to the transfer community, but if you are coaching the team, please ask the transfer community director to contact Horse Hill to confirm.

-Deposits are returned at the event at the end of the shift or in the case of ENZSA Zone commitments, upon confirmation of attendance.
+Deposits are shredded at the end of the shift or in the case of ENZSA Zone commitments, upon confirmation of attendance.
+NO show means that deposit has been forfeited – NO EXCEPTIONS.
+You will ONLY be contacted through EMAIL.

 Every effort is made to accommodate player and coach requests however this is not guaranteed.
 Players may have to transfer to surrounding communities if there aren’t enough to form a team.
 Registration is still required in the community in which the player resides.